 - Calendar: I could sync my Google calendar without worries

 - Silk Internet Browser: works well and is much more stable than the one I tested a year and a half ago.
 It’s a good surprise

-- Facebook, Twitter, Netflix and Evernote (available in the App Store)
+- Facebook, Twitter, Netflix, and Evernote (available in the App Store)

 I also had the opportunity to test video games thanks to the “Underground” system.
 These are applications that normally pay off.
 But, in return for the posting of advertisements, they are free.
 So I was able to play free and unlimited pinball games with this system.

-Overall the performance (both graphics and speed) are correct for this type of tablet.
+Overall the performance (both graphics and speed) is correct for this type of tablet.
 Of course, do not expect a machine fast, but I was never bothered by any slowdown – even in a video game.